SMTorg/smt/doc/_src_docs/applications/mfk.rst

      -  True
      -  [True, False]
      -  ['bool']
-     -  If True, the variance cotribution of lower fidelity levels are considered
+     -  If True, the variance contribution of lower fidelity levels are considered